Skip to main content

 1. Click the Name of an open accounting period link to view details about the accounting period.
 If you have run a trial balance previously, this page includes the last date that the trial balance was run (the Updated on date).

-1. Click the run trial balance button.
+1. Click the Run Trial Balance button.
 Zuora generates a summary of all the data you need to review before you close the accounting period.

 2. Refresh the page after a few minutes to view the Accounting Period Summary tab.
 Note that if you have a large volume of data in the accounting period, it might take several hours to generate the trial balance summary.